Pope Leo takes message of peace to Middle East on first foreign visit. Here’s what to know

 What anniversary is Leo marking in Turkey?

 Leo is going to celebrate the 1,700th anniversary of the Council of Nicaea, which took place in modern-day Iznik, northwestern Turkey.
-The council of 325 AD agreed on a formulation of Christian belief called the “Nicene Creed,” which is still said in Catholic, Eastern Orthodox, Anglican and other churches today.
+The council of 325 AD agreed on a formulation of Christian belief out of which developed the “Nicene Creed,” which is still said in Catholic, Eastern Orthodox, Anglican and other churches today.

 While in Turkey, Leo will take part in an event Friday in Iznik with Patriarch Bartholomew and other church leaders to mark the creed’s anniversary.
 Ahead of his visit, Leo published a letter saying that the 1,700th anniversary of Nicaea should encourage churches to “leave behind theological controversies that have lost their raison d’être,” while calling for “reconciliation through dialogue.”